 Students in Grades K-8 are required to wear a uniform.
-The uniform tops are to be purchased ONLY from Tommy Hilfiger and must have school logo.
+The uniform tops are to be purchased ONLY from Tommy Hilfiger and must have the school logo.
 The website is www.globalschoolwear.com.

 Uniform bottoms may be purchased through any vendor, however, must be free of logos.
-Uniform bottoms must be navy blue or khaki dress slacks.
-(Please see examples of approved style on the website noted above.)
+Uniform bottoms must be navy blue or khaki dress slacks (no "joggers"; no elastic bands around ankles).
+(Please see examples of approved styles on the website noted above.)
 The only approved jumper is plaid and must be purchased through Tommy Hilfiger.
 Plaid skirts are also approved only through Tommy Hilfiger.